somso2e/NodeGraphPySide6/docs/examples/ex_overview.rst

     :linenos:

     from Qt import QtWidgets
-    from NodeGraphQt import NodeGraph, BaseNode
+    from NodeGraphPySide6 import NodeGraph, BaseNode

     # create a node class object inherited from BaseNode.